syncthing/syncthing-macos/README.md

 ## Apple Application Notarize

-After the dmg is create it must be send to Apple to be notarized.
+After the dmg is created it must be send to Apple to be notarized.
 It can be checked with spctl if the app is correctly verified by Apple for distribution:

 ```
 spctl -a -t exec -vvv /Volumes/Syncthing/Syncthing.app